 INTRODUCTION

-Inflammatory bowel diseases (IBDs) are chronic disorders that constitute an important worldwide health problem.
+Inflammatory bowel disease (IBD) is a chronic disorder that constitute an important worldwide health problem.
 This group of diseases is multifactorial and characterized by chronic relapsing intestinal inflammation[1].
 The two major subtypes of IBD are ulcerative colitis (UC) and Crohn’s disease (CD).
 Nowadays, IBD is a global disease with the highest prevalence in Western countries (North America, Europe and Oceania) although recently there has been an accelerated incidence rate in the newly industrialized countries of Asia, South America and Africa, where societies have become more westernized[1].
 Although the exact etiology of IBDs is still unknown, numerous studies have attempted to shed light on the subject, and have revealed that the multifactorial nature of IBDs encompasses genetic susceptibility, environmental factors, intestinal microbiota and the immune response system as factors involved in the pathogenesis of IBDs[2].

 Another common gastrointestinal disorder, similar in its prevalence amongst western populations is colonic diverticulosis.
 The term “diverticulosis” refers to the occurrence of diverticula due to the formation of pouches by the mucosal wall of the intestine[3].
 Colonic diverticulosis, or diverticular disease (DD), is a broad-spectrum term, as the condition involves a number of clinical manifestations that can range from the presence of constant abdominal systems without inflammation [symptomatic uncomplicated diverticular disease (SUDD)] to a significant and symptomatic inflammatory process (segmental colitis associated with diverticulosis and diverticulitis)[4].